mboeh/woodhouse/README.markdown

 [<img src="https://secure.travis-ci.org/mboeh/woodhouse.png?branch=master" alt="Build Status" />](http://travis-ci.org/mboeh/woodhouse)

-An AMQP-based background worker system for Ruby designed to make managing heterogenous tasks relatively easy.
+A RabbitMQ-based background worker system for Ruby designed to make managing heterogenous tasks relatively easy.

 The use case for Woodhouse is for reliable and sane performance in situations where jobs on a single queue may vary significantly in length.
 The goal is to permit large numbers of quick jobs to be serviced even when many slow jobs are in the queue.
 A secondary